Janan Dean - Chair, Research

 "Shaimaa is a graphic designer with professional and academic experience.
 She is enrolled at Fanshawe College for an advanced diploma in graphic design, and has worked on several design projects for more than five years, both in Canada and abroad.
 Her proficiency in InDesign, Photoshop, Illustrator, and other Adobe tools gives her a concrete passion for a variety of design techniques like vector graphics, bitmaps, and page layouts.
 She can produce distinctive visual designs and has an acute sense of detail.
 Shaimaa is excited about how this position will help achieve the overall purpose of strengthening, enhancing, and sustaining the local food system."

 Amy Bumbacco - Volunteer, Webmaster

 Amy is a Communications and Marketing Specialist with the Upper Thames River Conservation Authroity.
-She has a demonstrated history in the non-profit and agricultural sectors having provided executive leadership to J. Steckle Heritage Homestead, managed the Thunder Bay and Area Food Strategy, built the experiential education curriculum at Ignatius Farm, and provided field management at Fertile Ground CSA Farm.
+She has a demonstrated history in the social service and environmental sectors having provided executive leadership to J. Steckle Heritage Homestead, managed the Thunder Bay and Area Food Strategy, built the experiential education curriculum at Ignatius Farm, and provided field management at Fertile Ground CSA Farm.
 Following her master's degree in Environmental Studies, Amy completed a post-graduate diploma in Social Media Marketing and was most recently the Communications and PR Coordinator with Mission Services of London.
 She finds great excitement in internet marketing, believing in the power of effective communication to inspire, educate, and build community.
 Amy is most interested in contributing to the MLFPC to utilize her digital marketing skillset and knowledge of sustainable food systems to help foster a healthy and resilient community.